Skip to content

 • -v, --verbose prints underlying command output

-Interactive defaults create the GitHub Actions workflow, install npm dependencies, install Chromium, skip OS dependency installation, install the ScreenCI skill, and install optional playwright-cli support.
+Applied defaults: create the GitHub Actions workflow, install dependencies, add React overlay support, install the Chromium shell, skip OS dependency installation, and install the AI agent skills (ScreenCI + playwright-cli).

-Use this command in Installation & First Video.
+Use this command in Manual Setup & First Video.

 screenci test [playwrightArgs...]